 I originally trained at Royal Central School of Speech & Drama and for many years worked in the field of Theatre and the Performing Arts as an actor, director, writer and teacher.
 In 1995, I suffered a back injury that left me immobile for 6 weeks.
 I recovered but was left feeling very stiff and nervous of moving.
 For an active director and performer, this was disastrous!
 Luckily, I was introduced to the Feldenkrais Method by another theatre director and I was amazed at how quickly I not only recovered but improved my range of movement as well as my confidence and self esteem.

-In 2006 I undertook the four year training to become a fully qualified teacher of the Feldenkrais Method and now I work with a wide range of people: students and professionals in the performing arts, sportspeople, yoga and Pilates teachers as well as members of the general public – people who are looking for easier everyday movement, better performance in sports and recovery from injury and illness.
+In 2006 I undertook the four year training to become a fully qualified teacher of the Feldenkrais Method and now I work with a wide range of people: students and professionals in the performing arts, sportspeople, yoga and Pilates teachers as well as members of the general public – people who are looking for easier everyday movement, better posture and alignment or recovery from injury and illness.

 As a fully accredited Feldenkrais teacher, I am also a committee member of the Feldenkrais Guild UK – there are Feldenkrais Guilds all around the world who maintain professional standards and training for those who work with The Feldenkrais Method.
 I edit the Guild’s Journal and I’m also on the editorial team of the International Feldenkrais Federation (IFF) Research Journal.
 As well as encouraging people to write and reflect on their practice, I regularly publish articles and papers on different aspects of the Feldenkrais Method.
 If you want to know more about this side of my work, feel free to email me through the Contacts page.